Jsarda42/42Cursus/42Core/README.md

 #### Here you will find some of the exercises I deveoped while studying at 42Paris

 If you find this usefull im happy for you, but remember that copying won't do any good for you.
-Find your own solutions, and if you are inspired with mine im gladd ;)
+Find your own solutions, and if you are inspired with mine im gladd 😉

-## Devopment Dependencies
+## Development Dependencies

 <table>
   <thead>